Open Inventory Sale!

 Consider the Sheen and Color

 When choosing a stain color, it is important to consult with a contractor who can provide color samples that you can view on your floor in your home’s natural lighting.
 Different woods absorb color stain differently, so the color you see on the outside of a can may not be the end result you are looking for once applied.
-The right contractor can also mix a custom color that would best suite your design aesthetic.
+The right contractor can also mix a custom color that would best suit your design aesthetic.
 Lastly, you will need to consider the level of sheen.
 When choosing between satin and high gloss, for example, consider your activity level.
 A dark hardwood floor with a high gloss will tend to show more dust and footprints than a natural oak floor with a satin finish.

 Who You Should NOT Hire